moneyprotocol/engineering/README.md

 The MP contracts consist of:

-`MPStaking.sol` - the staking contract, containing stake and unstake functionality for MP holders.
-This contract receives RBTC fees from redemptions, and BPD fees from new debt issuance.
+`MPStaking.sol` - The staking contract is equipped with functionalities for MP holders to stake and unstake their tokens.
+This contract collects RBTC fees from redemptions and BPD fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of MP tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 32 million MP - the “community issuance” supply.
 The contract steadily issues these MP tokens to the Stability Providers over time.